 Gut-Healthy Lifestyle Hacks for Teens

-Just a little microbial TLC can really calm the signature storminess of teenhood.
-And encouraging a gut-healthy diet rich in whole plant foods, cultured and fermented dishes, and prebiotic fiber should begin to improve gut composition almost immediately—as long as damaging artificial additives, GMOs, refined sugar, pesticides, and processed foods are avoided.
+Just a little microbial TLC can really help maintain calm during the signature storminess of teenhood.
+And encouraging a gut-healthy diet rich in whole plant foods, cultured and fermented dishes, and prebiotic fiber should begin to help improve gut composition almost immediately—as long as damaging artificial additives, GMOs, refined sugar, pesticides, and processed foods are avoided.
 You might want to replace the sugary candy bars in your cabinets with delicious, gut-healthy dark chocolate, and swap out those gut-busting sodas in the fridge for a pitcher of gut-boosting kombucha or fresh fruit smoothies.

 Regular exercise, proper sleep, and stress reduction also positively impact microbial health.
 So just getting to bed on time, playing a fun team or individual sport, and taking periodic mindfulness breaks can lift your teen’s mood considerably.
 And research shows that teen good moods are actually contagious—when your kids are in a happy mood, it’s likely to rub off on their friends!12

 Even with the best efforts though, the teenage years will probably never be all sunshine and giggles.
 But caring for their microbial health should help soften the peaks and valleys ahead, so your teen feels more emotionally grounded and resilient moving forward.
 And when things occasionally get hairy (as they inevitably will), just remember: this too shall pass.

 1. Yurgelun-Todd, D. (2007).
 Emotional and cognitive changes during adolescence.
 Current Opinion in Neurobiology, 17(2), 251-257. doi:10.1016/j.conb.2007.03.009